CASE STUDY — Part IV: Idempotent Write API (Outbox + Worker)

 -

-different payload returns deterministic error
+Same key + different payload → return deterministic error (e.g.,

-SECTION 3 — OUTBOX PATTERN
+OUTBOX PATTERN

 Mechanism: